Şükrü Saracoğlu Stadium: History

 The Union Club Field was used by many teams in İstanbul, including the owner, Union Club (which changed its name to İttihatspor after World War I), Fenerbahçe, Galatasaray, and Beşiktaş.
 However, it lost its importance when a bigger venue, the Taksim Stadium, was built in 1922, inside the courtyard of the historic Taksim Topçu Kışlası (Taksim Artillery Barracks), which was located at the present-day Taksim Gezi Parkı (Taksim Park).

 İttihatspor (which had close relations with the political İttihat ve Terakki), was forced to sell it to the state, in which Şükrü Saracoğlu (1887–1953) was a member of the CHP government.
 Thus, the ownership of the stadium passed to the state, but the field was immediately leased to Fenerbahçe.
-Later, on May 27, 1933, Fenerbahçe purchased the stadium from the government when Şükrü Saracoğlu was the President of Fenerbahçe, for either the symbolic amount of 1 TL or the worth of the stadium which was 9,000 TL.
+Later, on 27 May 1933, Fenerbahçe purchased the stadium from the government when Şükrü Saracoğlu was the President of Fenerbahçe, for either the symbolic amount of ₺1 or the worth of the stadium which was ₺9,000.

 The name of the field was changed to Fenerbahçe Stadium, and this made Fenerbahçe SK the first football club in Turkey to own their stadium, with the help of the Şükrü Saracoğlu government.
-In the following years, Fenerbahçe SK renovated the stadium and increased its seating capacity.
+In the following years, Fenerbahçe S.K. renovated the stadium and increased its seating capacity.
 By the year 1949, Fenerbahçe Stadium was the largest football venue in Turkey, with a seating capacity of 25,000.
+No longer meeting demand, the field was closed to matches in 1964 and demolished in 1965.
+After 18 years of construction, it was officially opened for service on September 19, 1982, with the Fenerbahçe-Altay match.

-The name of the stadium was changed once more in 1998, becoming Fenerbahçe Şükrü Saracoğlu Stadium, named after Fenerbahçe's legendary chairman and Turkey's fifth prime minister Şükrü Saracoğlu.
+The name of the stadium was changed once more in 22 July 1998, becoming Fenerbahçe Şükrü Saracoğlu Stadium, named after Fenerbahçe's legendary chairman (1934–1950) and Turkey's fifth prime minister Şükrü Saracoğlu.
 In 1999, the latest round of renovations and capacity increasing projects started.
 The stands on the four sides of the stadium were torn down one at a time, as the Turkish Super League seasons progressed, and the entire renewal and construction project was finalised in 2006.
-As of 2015, Ülker secured naming rights of the stadium in a 10-year deal worth $90 million officially renaming the stadium Ülker Stadium Fenerbahçe Şükrü Saracoğlu Sports Complex.
+As of 3 August 2015, Ülker secured naming rights of the stadium in a 10-year deal worth $90 million officially renaming the stadium Ülker Stadium Fenerbahçe Şükrü Saracoğlu Sports Complex.
+Chobani secured naming rights of the stadium in 30 July 2025.
+Fenerbahçe S.K. and Chobani have reached an agreement on stadium naming sponsorship, starting from the 2025–26 season, for 5+5 seasons, i.e. a total of 10 years, with a payment of €10 million per season.

+Artworks

+A number of artworks are placed in front of the stadium: